Dashticz/dashticz/docs/blocks/specials/cameras.rst

 For Motioneye a Docker image exists, which works very well.
 Read: https://github.com/ccrisan/motioneye/wiki/Install-In-Docker

-I'm considering to (optionally) add Motioneye to the Domoticz autoinstall script.
+I'm considering to (optionally) add Motioneye to the Dashticz autoinstall script.
 If this would be usefull, leave a message in the Dashticz forum.